This article, authored by Jerry Cates, was first published on 6 April 2022, and last revised on 8 October 2022. © Bugsinthenews Vol. 24:04(01).

 Three species of rats and mice — widely considered the commensal triumvirate — rival every other animal on earth as super-spreaders of disease.
 History makes that plain.
 Together they orchestrated the greatest pandemics of all time, spreading the plague known as the Black Death that killed over 50 million people.
 Those deaths took place in 14th century Europe.
 Human populations were much smaller then, so each death had a proportionally greater impact than now.

 Even today the plague continues to infect over 600 people every year.
 But that’s not all… It is estimated that, each year in the U.S. alone, as many as 50,000 people are bitten by rats.
 Rats carry from 55-63 known diseases (and probably a much longer list of diseases we don’t yet know about), so their bites can lead to more serious problems.
-Most of those bitten are children, i.e., the humans most vulnerable to disease.
+Most of those bitten are children, i.e., that subset of humanity most vulnerable to disease.
 Just in the past century alone, it is said that more than 10 million people have died, worldwide, from rodent-borne diseases, but — as with mosquitoes — the greatest consequence in North America isn’t death so much as misery.
 Good health, sanitation, and a protected food supply see to that.

 Speaking of food, mosquitoes have little or no impact on our U.S. food supply, but commensal rodents contaminate, render inedible, and consume a large fraction of the farmed and stored nutriment intended for human use.
 They are as destructive in this manner in North America as anywhere.
 By doing so they deprive us of one-fifth to one-third of the world’s food supply, year after year after year.
 Maybe few Americans starve as a result, but starvation still happens in America, and rats and mice are part if not most of the cause.
 In other parts of the world, how many millions of humans starve to death, under miserable — even horrible — conditions, because the food they need to stay alive is damaged, destroyed or eaten by rats and mice?
 By that one measure alone, the argument could easily be made that commensal rodents are at, or certainly near, the top of the list of the world’s most dangerous animals.